Linda Bakker

-Linda Bakker (born 13 February 1993) is a Dutch professional footballer who plays as midfielder for Spanish Liga F club Valencia CF.
+Linda Bakker (born 13 February 1993) is a Dutch professional footballer who last played as midfielder for Valencia CF.

 Club career

-Bakker played youth team football for sc Dynamo, SVW '27 and VV Reiger Boys.
-In 2009–10 she represented the latter club in the Hoofdklasse, before moving on to AZ Alkmaar of the Eredivisie for 2010–11.
+AZ Alkmaar

+She joined AZ Alkmaar of the Eredivisie for 2010–11 season.
+Bakker made her league debut against PEC Zwolle on 2 September 2010.
+She made her league debut against Willem II on 4 November 2010, scoring in the 90th minute.

+Loyola Marymount Lions

 In 2011 she spent time at Loyola Marymount University and played college soccer for the "Lions".
 She started all 20 of the team's matches in her freshman season and scored two goals.

-In 2012 Bakker signed for AFC Ajax, who had formed to join the newly-constituted BeNe League.
-After two seasons she moved on to SC Telstar, where she spent three seasons.
-In 2017 Bakker returned to Ajax for her second spell with the club.
+First spell at Ajax

+Bakker made her league debut against Heerenveen on 24 August 2012.
+She scored her first league goal against Utrecht on 31 August 2012, scoring in the 29th minute.

+SC Telstar

+Bakker made her league debut against Club Brugge on 29 August 2014.
+She scored her first league goal against PSV on 2 September 2014, scoring in the 6th minute.

+Second spell at Ajax

+During her second spell at Ajax, Bakker made her league debut against Achilles '29 on 3 September 2017.
+She scored her first league goal against Alkmaar on 27 October 2017, scoring in the 63rd minute.

+Valencia

 She transferred to Valencia CF in July 2021.
+Bakker made her league debut against FC Barcelona on 25 September 2021.
+She scored her first league goal against Real Betis on 2 November 2022, scoring in the 10th minute.

 International career

 At youth level Bakker played six times for the Netherlands women's national under-17 football team, scoring one goal and 13 times for the Netherlands women's national under-19 football team, scoring five goals.